 Bedlam Brothers String Band

-So more than 40 years later, with band members and band names come and gone, the four of them still play these old tunes.
-Along with traditional songs from Appalachia, Ireland, England, and Scotland, Uncle Dave Macon, Gid Tanner and the Skillet Lickers, Charlie Poole, and countless others, as well as a smattering of ‘new’ songs written by a Bedlam Brother or a contemporary songwriter that they like to do in their style, are the sources that these songs come from.
-Fats Waller, Merle Travis, and the Carter Family also find a place on the set lists, along with Steve Earle, The Carolina Chocolate Drops, Stephen Foster, and a few more.
+More than four decades later, with band members and band names having come and gone, McHugh, McCann, Kachuba and Kooris still play these old-timey tunes.
+Along with traditional songs from Appalachia and the UK, Uncle Dave Macon, Gid Tanner and The Skillet Lickers, Charlie Poole and countless others are the sources of many of their song, in addition to a smattering of others written by one of the Bedlam Brothers or a contemporary songwriter that they play in their own style.
+Fats Waller, Merle Travis and the Carter Family also find a place on the set lists, along with Steve Earle, The Carolina Chocolate Drops, Stephen Foster and a few others.

-They’ve played at coffee houses, festivals, town concert series, churches, synagogues, and a few pretty strange events we won’t mention here.
-Audiences have ranged from 20 to over 3,000.
-Sometimes they look at pictures of themselves and can’t believe that they’ve been making music and have been friends for this long.
-Many years ago, a concert promoter told them that they were great at what they do, but they’d made a terrible choice for a music career.
-I guess they couldn’t help themselves.
+Sometimes they look at pictures of themselves and can’t believe that they’ve been making music and have been friends for this long, they say.
+Many years ago, a concert promoter told them that they were great at what they do, but that they’d made a terrible choice by deciding on music as a career.
+I guess the Bedlam Brothers just couldn’t help themselves!